gvwilson/sensibleadventures/nardica/nardica.md

 "She has a lot of natural talent, but I haven't seen any sign that there's anything more to her than that."

-"Hm."
+"That's a shame."
 *Speaker adopts sceptical expression.*
-"The governor said there was an eighty-five percent chance the tweak would have been passed on."
+"The core thought there was an eighty-five percent chance the tweak would have been passed on."

 *Speaker sighs.*